 Sets the Inline mode of the Output.

-Value to set inline mode.
+Value to set inline mode

 Sets the URL which will render the active equation.
-The default is to use 'https://latex.codecogs.com', and you would typically change this to use custom installation fo the rendering service.
+The default is to use '', and you would typically change this to use custom installation fo the rendering service.

 URL formatted for CodeCogs equation renderer

-Trigger the updating of the Output to reflect any changes.
+Updates the Output to reflect new changes.

 Static